vk2tds/pyTNC/README.md

 There needs to be a default interface for us to use.
 To make things easy, we use the 'PORT' command to see the available ports and select a new one.
 A port might be called something like 'picopacket:0'.
 To change to that port, type 'PORT picopacket:0'.
 If there is an asterisk next to one of the ports, that means it is the currently selected port.
 You can ignore the asterisk if changing ports.

-== AX25 Version ==

-To change the version of AX.25 being used, use the 'AXVERSION' command.
-It is slightly non-standard, as it only changes between AX.25v2.0 and AX.25v2.2.
-The default is the more modern version.
-To change to AX.25v2.0, you can use the command 'AXVERSION AX25_20'.
+The TNC can operate in AX.25v2.0 or AX.25v2.2 mode.
+In the latter, the protocol will fall back to AX.25v2.0 if the other end does not support the more modern version.
+You can force the TNC to use AX.25v2.0 with teh command 'AXVERSION AX25_20'.

 == Streams ==

 At the time of writing, streams are still being developed.
-You can see the current stream by typing 'STREAM' and change streams with the stream command followed by a character, for instance, 'STREAM B'.

-PORTS and CONNECTIONS operate within a stream.
+The idea first is that a Stream is 'attached' to a KISSport.
+You can then make or receieve connections on that KISSport.
+Multiple streams can be 'attached' to the same KISSport, so that you could have multiple connections active at the same time on the one KISSport.
+For example, you could connect to VK2SE on Stream A, and VK2AAB on Stream B. Any packets that come in on Stream A whilst you are active on Stream B would be cached until you change stream.
+PORTS and Connections operate within a stream.
 Connections stay in their current state when you change streams.
 When you return to a stream, it is as if you had never left it.

+You can see the current stream by typing 'STREAM' and change streams with the stream command followed by a character, for instance, 'STREAM B'.

+The 'PORT' command will show the KISSport for all streams, with an asterisk for the KISSport that this Stream is currently connected to.
+You can change the port the stream is connected to with a command such as 'PORT picopacket:0' .

 There is a new command called 'STREAMSHOW', which when active, will display the stream when monitoring packets.
 Beware, this command may be changed to 'PORTSHOW' as the concept of streams is further developed.